 How to embed a third-party form in your Shogun pages

-These things are usually just a case of copying and pasting so no coding experience required, we would recommend on checking in with the sites themselves for more information on how to get this code for their custom forms.
+We recommend checking in with the third-party sites themselves for more information on where to find the embed code for their custom forms.

 Adding a subscribe form

 Adding subscribe forms from mailing list services, such as MailChimp and Klaviyo, is pretty easy with the HTML element.
 These services offer tools to build a custom form for your newsletters and marketing campaigns.
 They also allow you to set a redirect page for your form.
 Once you have built your form and acquired its embed code, you can use the HTML element in Shogun to add the form to your page.

 *Our engineering team is currently working many improvements to Shogun's form element, including more field options and integrations with other services.
 We are aiming to have that available soon.